MOJAVE PAY PHONE

 Through the decades, the phone was changed.
 It wore out due to the weather or use, and at least one time it was vandalized.
 The MOJAVE PHONE BOOTH's windows, door, and ceiling went missing.
 Pilgrims wanted keepsakes.
 The frame was shot up as well, however --- however ---- for the most part the MOJAVE PHONE BOOTH was only stripped or damaged to a certain extent.
 By the late 1990s, MA BELL, or CAL BELL rarely replaced the glass, the plastic, or metal monickers at the cubicle, being that they were always being marked up and eventually taken by MOJAVE PHONE BOOTH visitors.

-According to lies, lore, tall tales, the stop sign was put in place in the 1970s.
-It was riddled with bullets, painted, and graffitized.
+According to lies, lore, tall tales, the stop sign was put in place in the 1970s...
+AS THE PAY PHONE BECAME A CULT HAPPENING -- THE SIGN BECAME A TARGET FOR bullets; IT WAS painted, & graffitied.
 Then it was taken.
-One token left at MOJAVE PAY PHONE for a short time was a MA BELL (telephone Bell effigy), unfortunately Allan has no photos of that sign that was hung onto the MOJAVE PAY PHONE BOOTH.
+One token left at THE MOJAVE-PAY-PHONE for a short time was a MA BELL (telephone effigy). unfortunately Allan has no photos of that sign that was PROUDLY HUNg onto the MOJAVE PAY PHONE BOOTH.
+GOT "MPB" PHOTOS, SEND EM!

 To get a copy of DOC DANIEL's book, click on picture below, next page 1/3rd down is BOOK ICON = to get you to the order page -- click there...